Cleopatra: The Last Pharaoh

 Cleopatra’s Mark on Rome / Lisa Pieraccini (Classics, UC Berkeley).
 The name Cleopatra conjures up much in the popular imagination today–a powerful Egyptian queen who was the lover and wife of two of Rome’s most famous leading men.
 She is known as the ruler of the east who combined her personal and public affairs with the west.
 But what do we really know about her relationships with Caesar, Mark Antony and the city of Rome?
 What happened to her children by both Caesar and Mark Antony?
 What artistic mark did she leave in Rome – the city that celebrated both her visit during the time of Julius Caesar as well as her death after the battle of Actium?

 Performance: Mark Antony and Cleopatra: A Chamber Cantata by Antonio Scarlatti.
 Among the countless composers who were attracted to the story of Cleopatra was the great master of the Italian Baroque Antonio Scarlatti (1660-1725).
 His brief chamber cantata Marc Antonio e Cleopatra gives us a glimpse of two famous rulers torn between their loving devotion and the call to battle to defeat their enemies.
 Tender sentiments mix with vocal acrobatics in this gem of a chamber duet inspired by history — and legend.
 Introduced by Kip Cranna.
-Two vocalists: Mariya Kaganskaya (mezzo-soprano) and Sara Duchovnay (soprano), piano.
+Two vocalists: Mariya Kaganskaya (mezzo-soprano), Sara Duchovnay (soprano), and Andrew Wang (piano).

 Death Becomes Her: The Suicide of Cleopatra in Western Culture / Robert Gurval (Classics, UCLA) The suicide of Cleopatra has bequeathed to western culture one of the most famous and memorable death scenes in literature, drama and the visual arts of painting, sculpture and film.
 The traditional story derives chiefly from the rich narrative of Plutarch’s biography of Mark Antony.
 Its action is driven by multiple themes of deception, deliberation, and death.
 The climactic moment, of course, is the bite of the asp.
 Surveying the literary and visual representations of Cleopatra’s dramatic death, from Chaucer’s Legend of Good Women to the mini-series HBO Rome in the 21st century, this illustrated lecture will explore the potent symbolism of the suicide in classical antiquity and subsequent eras.
 It will try to answer the question whether her final act of dying by the serpent’s bite redeems Cleopatra and Death becomes Her.